ANALYSIS- Argentina buys time to defuse debt crisis with payment freeze

 Guzman, a disciple of IMF-critic Joseph Stiglitz, has laid out the country's economic roadmap and said the offer to revamp foreign-law debts will involve substantial delays and reduction of coupons, as well as potential cuts to capital.

-Striking a deal now though looks likely to take longer than expected with some of the pressure taken off.
+Striking a deal now though looks likely to take longer than expected, even with some of the pressure taken off.

-Camilo Tiscornia, director of C&T Asesores Economicos and a former macroeconomic analyst at the central bank said striking a deal before May had looked difficult because it would have to have been a "quite aggressive" offer.

 "Time is pressing and the urgency is in favor of creditors, not the government," said Matías Rajnerman, chief economist at consultancy Ecolatina, adding that the global pandemic had raised the risk the country could miss payments.